These Strong Women Are Changing the Face of Girl Power As We Know It

 Cara Delevingne Says Goodbye to Modeling

 With the eyebrows that sparked a beauty revolution and a smoldering stare that has dominated practically every runway, Cara Delevingne has been fashion's It Girl for most of recent memory.
 (Check out our Delevingne-inspired Perfect Eyebrows Playbook.)
 Her modeling career could basically go on autopilot now and still earn her millions—which is why the world was shocked when the British beauty recently announced she's quitting modeling for good in order to focus on her acting career.
-In an interview with London's
+In an interview with London's The Times

 , Delevingne cited the superficial nature of the industry as her reasoning.
 "Modeling just made me feel a bit hollow after a while.
 It didn't make me grow at all as a human being."
 Just when we thought we couldn't love her anymore, Delevingne reaffirms our girl crush with some #girlpower.